jarviscanada/jarvis_data_eng_TarekDjeddi/README.md

 # Tarek Djeddi .
 Jarvis Consulting

-I am a Data Engineer at Jarvis Consulting Group, I am working in an Agile environment and I have worked on several projects where I used different tools like Python, SQL, Docker, Data Analysis, Bach Scripts, etc. I completed a Diploma in Data Science at Concordia University which I took due to my strong interest in data analysis and modeling such as"\:" visualizing data, cleaning and preparing data, analyzing data to make useful insights, and creating various machine learning models.
+I am a Data Engineer at Jarvis Consulting Group, I am working in an Agile environment and I have worked on several projects where I used different tools like Python, SQL, Docker, Data Analysis, Bach Scripts, etc. I completed a Diploma in Data Science at Concordia University which I took due to my strong interest in data analysis and modeling such as visualizing data, cleaning and preparing data, analyzing data to make useful insights, and creating various machine learning models.
 I am a holder of a Master of Applied Science in Electrical and Computer Engineering whose thesis focused on modeling and simulating Digitally Controlled Microwave Components for High-Power RADAR Systems.
 I aspire to build a successful career as a data engineer or as a data analyst.

 ## Skills